biocatiit/website/content/scihi/2007_cancer.rst

         Team is an NIH-supported research center, RR08630.
 Use of the APS was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Contract No. DEAC02-06CH11357.

+        Based on an APS press release by JR Minkel.